AKUA MIND BODY

 It is clear that prenatal exposure to alcohol, drugs or tobacco is linked to a number of physical, cognitive, behavioral and mental health problems.
 For example, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), women who drink during pregnancy increase their child’s risk of alcohol-related neurodevelopmental disorder, fetal alcohol syndrome (FAS) and other birth defects due to alcohol.

-Fetal alcohol and drug exposure also increases the risk of other life-long problems in children such as:
+Fetal alcohol and drug exposure also increase the risk of other life-long problems in children such as:

 • Miscarriage